Yoimiya-Naganohara/rudis/README.md

 - **Automated Testing**: Runs on every push and pull request
 - **Multi-platform Builds**: Builds for Linux, macOS, and Windows
-- **Release Automation**: Automatically creates releases with binaries when tags are pushed
+- **Release Automation**: Automatically creates releases with binaries when version tags are pushed

 To create a release:
 1. Update version in `Cargo.toml`
 2. Create a git tag: `git tag v1.0.0`
 3. Push the tag: `git push origin v1.0.0`
-4. GitHub Actions will build and publish the release
+4. GitHub Actions will automatically build and publish the release

 ## Usage